callumalpass/zk_scripts/README.md

 ## Features

+- Core features:
     - **Note Indexing**: Scan your notes directory and create a searchable index with metadata
     - **Advanced Querying**: Search notes by tags, content, and other metadata
     - **Interactive Note Navigation**: Browse notes using fuzzy-finder (fzf) interface
     - **Backlink Tracking**: View and analyze connections between notes
+- Extras (plugins??):
     - **Bibliography Management**: Handle academic citations and references
-- **Person Search**: Quickly find and insert person references
+    - **Person Search**: Quickly find and insert person references for use with journalling or contact management
     - **Workout Logging**: Track exercises, sets, and workout sessions

 ## Installation